esavv/wavescore/README.md

 To enable HTTPS for the Flask API running on an AWS EC2 instance:

 1. **Set Up a Subdomain, DNS, and Modify Security Group to**
-   - Create a subdomain (e.g., `api.wavescore.xyz`) in your DNS provider (such as Vercel) and point it to your EC2 instance's public IP using an A record.
+   - Create a subdomain (e.g., `api.wavescore.xyz`) in our DNS provider (Vercel) and point it to the EC2 instance's public IP using an A record.
    - In the AWS EC2 console, add an inbound security group rule with the following settings:
      - Type: Custom TCP
      - Port range: 5000